MNemanow/Loan_Default_classification/README.md

 The loans I worked with are all loans from the [Lending Club](https://www.lendingclub.com/) platform.
 Lending club was one of the pioneers for this form of lending, and was one of the most popular.
 Since a year ago they changed their business and no longer handles P2P lending.

 I will be working with close to half a million loans from 2016 to 2018, that had over 150 features.
 I have already cleaned in the Cleaning and sampling notebook, and reduced the features down to 70.
 Check out that notebook for more details.
-## Mehtodology
+## Methodology
 I had many features to use, and had to find a way to reduce the dimensionality.
-I started off with training my model
+I started off with training my model on only the most obviously important features for a loan, like annual income or credit score.
+After that I tried using all the features witha PCA to reduce the dimensionality.
+After that I tried training on only a subset of the data that had much higher interest rates because of the higher risk, to try to get more value.
 ## Model Results

 ## Conclusions